ARM-software/arm-systemready/docs/SystemReady_Execution_Environment_and_Config_Guide.md

 ---

-## SR Execution Enviroment
+## SR Execution Environment

-The grub menu is updated to provide two more options for execution enviroment.
+The grub menu is updated to provide two more options for execution environment.
 On boot, users are presented with the following GRUB menu:

 ```
 Linux Boot
 SystemReady band ACS (Automation)
 BBSR Compliance (Automation)
-UEFI Execution Enviroment
+UEFI Execution Environment
-Linux Execution Enviroment
+Linux Execution Environment
 Set Virtual Address Map
 ```
 ---